 - Transfer a cellular call accepted on your Mac back to your iPhone

-1) Pick up or make a cellular phone call on your iPhone with iOS 11.2 or newer.
+- Pick up or make a cellular phone call on your iPhone.

-3) Choose an iPad or Mac from the list to transfer the call to.
+- Choose your available iPad or Mac from the list to transfer the call to.

 As soon as the call is transferred, the target device should display the calling screen.